SystemsApproach/tcpcc/README.rst

 To check the formatting of the book, run ``make lint``.

 To check spelling, run ``make spelling``.
-If there are additional words, names, or acroynms that are correctly spelled but not in the dictionary, please add them to the ``dict.txt`` file.
+If there are additional words, names, or acronyms that are correctly spelled but not in the dictionary, please add them to the ``dict.txt`` file.

 To see the other available output formats, run ``make``.